pablojosecodes/book-review/content/fundamentals/ddia/Derived Data/Future of Data Systems.md

 We shouild try to combine the best of both worlds.

 ## Composing Data Storage Technologies
-We’ve talked about lots of feautres from databasees and hwo they work.
+We’ve talked about lots of feautres from databasees and how they work.

 There are parallels between features in databases and derived data systems